di-ai-wai/iot.workshop/README-en.md

 - Blynk

     To use Blynk you need a free account.
 For all of you not willing to register with Blynk we will provide access information for a test account onsite.
-    YOu will share this account with different applications installed.
+    You will share this account with different applications installed.

 - WiFi